Army Guard troops risk dismissal as vaccine deadline looms | Federal News Network

 WASHINGTON (AP) — Up to 40,000 Army National Guard soldiers across the country — or about 13% of the force — have not yet gotten the mandated COVID-19 vaccine, and as the deadline for shots looms, at least 14,000 of them have flatly refused and could be forced out of the service.

 Guard soldiers have until Thursday to get the vaccine.
-And according to data obtained by The Associated Press, between 20% to 30% of...
+According to data obtained by The Associated Press, between 20% to 30% of the...

 READ MORE